buildbot/buildbot/master/docs/manual/new-style-steps.rst

    However, it does not support log-reading methods such as ``getText``.
    It was never advisable to handle logs as enormous strings.
    New-style steps should, instead, use a LogObserver or (in Buildbot-0.9.0) fetch log lines bit by bit using the data API.
+ * :py:class:`buildbot.process.buildstep.LoggingBuildStep` is deprecated and cannot be uesd in new-style steps.
+   Mix in :py:class:`buildbot.process.buildstep.ShellMixin` instead.

 Rewriting ``start``
 +++++++++++++++++++